pete-hayes/macOS-Shortcut-for-Netskope-Client-Pinning/README.md

 **Note:**
 The first time you select an option, macOS will prompt for permission to run scripts and access a folder.
 - The Data Center region list is stored and updated in a file located at `/tmp/nsdiag_countries.txt`.
-- Operations that modify the Netskope Client configuration are executed through shell scripts.
+- Operations that modify the Netskope Client configuration are executed through shell commands.
 - Each permission must be granted for the corresponding menu option to function properly.

 ### Triggering the Shortcut